Law Firm in India

 Doctrine of Contra Proferentem

-The doctrine of contra proferentem, derived from the Latin phrase meaning ‘against the offeror’, states that when a provision of the contract has multiple interpretations, the interpretation favorable to the party that did not draft the contract shall be preferred by the Court.
+The doctrine of contra proferentem, derived from the Latin phrase meaning ‘against the offeror’, states that when a provision of the contract has multiple interpretations, the interpretation favourable to the party that did not draft the contract shall be preferred by the Court.

 Contra proferentem puts the cost of losses faced on the party who put themselves in the best position to avoid facing any problems, i.e., the drafter of the contract.